 Particularly heartening is the stimulus that the Dictionary of African Christian Biography has become for generating similar data gathering initiatives elsewhere.
 The Centre for the Study of Christianity in Asia (Trinity College, Singapore) is using the DACB as a model to produce an Asian Christian biographical database, as are the Don Bosco Centre in Shillong, India, and the Trinity Methodist Church in Selangor Dural Ehsan, Malaysia.
 In September 2003, I was officially notified that an editorial team consisting of members of the Contextual Theology Department of the Union Biblical Seminary, in Pune, India, coordinated by Dr. Jacob Thomas and supported by an all-India Council of Advisors, has likewise embarked on a biographical project modeled after the DACB but focusing on the Indian subcontinent.
 At its quarterly meeting in June of 2005, the Global China Center Board of Directors voted unanimously to sponsor a Biographical Dictionary of Chinese Christianity (BDCC) inspired by and based on the DACB model.
 From September 2005 until May 2006, Dr. Yading Li, Managing Director for this ambitious undertaking, was at the Overseas Ministries Study Center, where he was mentored by DACB Project Manager Ms. Michele Sigg in order to lay the groundwork for the enterprise.
 The BDCC was finally launched in April 2006 and can be found at www.bdcconline.net.

 Awareness of the Dictionary of African Christian Biography continues to grow.
 We are learning that the dictionary is increasingly utilized by instructors who require their students to get into the habit of using the database for their African Church History assignments.
-As virtually the only central source of information on African Christian biography, the DACB Web site is experiencing a steady amount of traffic as indicated by the table (below).
+As virtually the only central source of information on African Christian biography, the DACB Web site continues to experience a steady amount of traffic as indicated by the table (below).

 Among the several ongoing challenges facing the dictionary, an obvious one is the unevenness of country, language, and denominational content.
 It is readily evident that while the numbers of stories in English are relatively plentiful, with French-language entries lagging far behind, the languages representing the other three lingua franca of Africa are not represented at all.
 This is due to neither oversight nor neglect, but to the linguistic limitations of the principals involved and to the fact that the dictionary reflects only those stories that have been submitted.
 DACB facilitators in New Haven do not research, write, or commission the stories.
 Participating institutions and their designated liaison coordinators are the key to dictionary entries.
 In 2006 we received funding that has allowed us to continue the translation of the database into French and to begin translation into Swahili and Portuguese.